What to Ask a Potential Financial Planner

 Any good financial advisor will have an area of expertise.
 You want someone who has expertise working with people like you.
 If you’re about to retire, and they tell you they work with young families, maybe this isn’t the person for you.
 Find a financial advisor whose ideal client sounds very similar to your situation concerning age, stage of life, and asset level.

-2. Ask a Potential Financial Advisor How Long She Has Been Practicing
+2. Ask How Long He or She Has Been Practicing

 Don't hire a financial advisor that has less than four years of experience working as a financial planner.
 You’re talking about your life savings.
 A potential advisor may have years of experience as a CPA, or in the mortgage or banking industry, but that doesn’t mean they have expertise in delivering financial planning advice where each area affects another.